KuuZeus/SQLportfolio/README.md

 # SQLportfolio
->> Data exploration with SQL
+1. Data exploration with SQL
->> The data is on global COVID infection, death and vaccination.
+2. The data is on global COVID infection, death and vaccination.
->> The data was downloaded from our world in data [link] (https://ourworldindata.org/coronavirus)
+3. The data was downloaded from our world in data (https://ourworldindata.org/coronavirus)